NHQ/anarcho-source/README.md

 Codes govern the body.
 Governance is the creation and maintenance of codes.
 This is done with a system for orchestration proposals, and votes.

 ###codes
-codes are immutable.
+Codes are immutable.

-they must be removed from the system by the operation of another code.
+They must be removed from the system by the operation of another code.

 ###proposals

 Proposals may be created any member-owner.
 A proposal may be new, or a fork of another proposal.

 Members recieve notice of proposals.
 They vote either to make it a proposition, or not.

 Or they fork the proposal and either try to have it merged, or create a new repro.

 If a proposal passes some mark, it becomes a proposal.

 ###proposition

 Propositions should already have been edited through the proposal process, and they are now ready to be voted into the code.

 Members each set what they believe to the priority of the vote, like setPriority(howImportant, howSoon).

 #voting and delegation